How Glencoe Wealth Advisors Can Automate Quarterly Reviews

 Claude can read CSV exports from Orion.
 It can process Schwab position reports.
 It can parse Redtail CRM notes.
 More importantly, it can connect the dots between portfolio performance, client goals from six months ago, and market conditions that might affect the next quarter.

-A Highland Park advisor I worked with put this into practice in January.
-His quarterly review prep time dropped from 4.5 hours to 68 minutes.
+Put this into practice and the prep time for a typical review can collapse from hours to minutes.
 Same quality insights.
 Better client conversations.
 More time for prospecting and relationship building.
-That's the real return on investment.
+That, in my view, is the real return on investment.

 "Measurement is the first step that leads to control and eventually to improvement.
 If you can't measure something, you can't understand it."